robyrobot/helm-charts/README.md

 the latest versions of the packages.
 You can then run `helm search repo robyrobot` to see the charts.

-For example if you wish to install the zerotier-bridge chart:
+For example if you wish to install the kubernetes-zerotier-bridge chart:

-    helm install my-zerotier-bridge robyrobot/zerotier-bridge
+    helm install my-zerotier-bridge robyrobot/kubernetes-zerotier-bridge

 To uninstall the chart: